philiphendry/blog/_posts/2011-02-10-displaying-unsaved-changes-message-for-a-web-page-using-jquery.markdown

 slug: displaying-unsaved-changes-message-for-a-web-page-using-jquery
 title: Displaying ‘Unsaved Changes’ message for a web page using jQuery
 wordpress_id: 345
-categories:
+tags:
-- ASP.NET
+- asp-net
-- jQuery
+- jquery
-- Web
+- web
 ---

 I had a need to allow a user to cancel navigation to another page if changes to a form had not yet been saved – especially if they attempted to navigate to another page from the ever present menu.
 The code I used has a slight ‘hack’ which involves using the propertychange DOM event in IE rather than the change event which I would have usually expected.